Case management standards—criminal law

 A1.
 Initial interview

 At the initial interview, the practitioner is to explain the legal process and procedure relating to the client’s matter.
-This should include an explanation of the criminal justice process, the client’s options in respect to their hearing and sentencing.
-In addition, when relevant, the nature and responsibilities of community service, fines, probation orders etc should be explained.
+This should include an explanation of the criminal justice process (including the right to trial or sentence), an explanation of the elements of any offences the client is charged with, and any elections applicable.
+In addition, when relevant and appropriate for an initial interview, possible penalty outcomes if convicted, including the nature and responsibilities of community service, fines, probation orders etc should be explained.

 A2.
 Grant of aid